4.7

 The Royal Stables

-The immense Royal Stables at Versailles Palace indicate the importance of horses at the time.
+The vast Royal Stables at Versailles Palace indicate the importance of horses at the time.

 Two stables, namely the Great and Small stables, are distinguished based on their purpose rather than their size.